 Back then, almost every tech blog and podcast published headlines about chatbots being the future of business to consumer communication and, they weren’t wrong.

-As a marketer or business owner, Messenger bots are something you can no longer ignore.
-They’ve become the standard of human communication because they’re frictionless and instantaneous.
+As a social media marketer or business owner, Messenger bots are something you can no longer ignore.
+They’ve become the standard of user communication because they’re frictionless and instantaneous.

-Let’s see how you can build a simple ManyChat bot for your Facebook Page that greets users and start conversations that help grow your business.
+Let’s see a tutorial on how to make a chatbot with ManyChat for your Facebook Page that greets users and start conversations that help grow your business.

 Step 1: Determine the Theme and Purpose of Your Facebook Bot